andresC98/TSF_Transformers_TFM/README.md

 - `ref/img` folders: contains references and images folder for the thesis (*LaTeX*) project.
 - `code_notebooks` folder: contains *Python* code and notebooks (*.ipynb*) used for the experiments.
 - `data` folder: contains the benchmark (public) datasets used in the experiments.
 The complete processed ones are compressed in [bzip2](https://www.geeksforgeeks.org/bzip2-command-in-linux-with-examples/).
-- `utils` folder: contains *Python* code of some helper and plotting functions developed for the thesis.
 - `.tex` file: contains thesis *LaTeX* document.

 #### Trained models: